bartek1009x/RegLang-Specification/README.md

 }
 ```
 As you can see, the if statements are basically the same as in every other language.
 What's worth noting is that it doesn't require parenthasis for the condition like C or Java, and it uses `else if` instead of a dedicated keyword like `elseif` in Lua or `elif` in Python.
+Also uses brackents instead of `then` and `end` like Lua.

 # Functions
 The function syntax looks like this: